Last Updated on January 2, 2021 by Grow with Bovees

 Malathion, Thiodan, or Lindane are effective materials.

 Leaf spot (Cercospora beticola) can be quite a problem at certain seasons.

 Warm weather and high humidity are conducive to its establishment and spread.
-The spots are brown initially, later turning grey, 3-4 mm in diameter and have reddish-purple borders.
+The spots are brown initially, later turning grey, roughly 1/8 inch in diameter and have reddish-purple borders.

 In several cases the spots coalesce so that the major portion of the leaf is affected.

 Dithane M45 and copper oxychloride are effective if used early and if the weather dries out for a week or more.

 A second spray 5-10 days later may be necessary.

 Downy mildew can also sometimes be a problem in very humid climates.
 This mostly starts by entering through a wound in a stem of the plant, a good reason not to harvest by cutting the leaves.